Banking Act of 1935

-The Banking Act of 1935 passed on August 19, 1935, and was signed into law by the president, Franklin D. Roosevelt, on August 23.
-The Act changed the structure and power distribution in the Federal Reserve System that began with the Banking Act of 1933.
+The Banking Act of 1935, passed by the United States Congress on August 19, 1935, and signed into law by President Franklin D. Roosevelt on August 23, is a U.S. federal law that changed the structure and power distribution in the Federal Reserve System that began with the Banking Act of 1933.
 The Act contained three titles.

-The law created the modern structure of the Federal Reserve and placed monetary-policy decisions beyond Presidential control.
+The law created the modern structure of the Federal Reserve and placed monetary-policy decisions beyond presidential control.

 Title I

 Title I amended section 12B of the 1933 Act with regards to the creation of the Federal Deposit Insurance Corporation (FDIC) and its duties.
-The board of directors of the FDIC would include the Comptroller of Currency and two members selected by the President and confirmed by the Senate.
+The board of directors of the FDIC would include the comptroller of the currency and two members selected by the president and confirmed by the Senate.
 They shall hold a term of 6 years and receive an annual salary of $10,000.
 Title I also established the maximum insured deposit to be $5,000.

 FDIC

 The Act of 1935 made the FDIC permanent, and included the following provisions: